Medicare Advantage Enrollment | How to Sign Up

 Once you apply for Original Medicare (Part A and Part B), you’ll have the option to choose additional coverage, such as:

-Medicare Advantage Plans (Part C): These are offered by private insurers and bundle your Part A, Part B, and often Part D benefits.
-Choosing the right Medicare Advantage enrollment ensures continuous coverage.
+- Medicare Advantage Plans (Part C): Offered by private insurers and bundle your Part A, Part B, and often Part D benefits.

-Medicare Prescription Drug Coverage Plans (Part D): Standalone plans for medication coverage.
+- Medicare Prescription Drug Plans (Part D): Stand-alone drug plans that help cover medication costs.

-Pro Tip: Choosing the right plan during your IEP ensures you avoid gaps in coverage or late penalties.
-Medicare Advantage enrollment at the right time is key.
+Pro Tip: Choosing the right plan during your IEP helps you avoid gaps in coverage or late penalties.

 Medicare Advantage Enrollment During Open Enrollment Period (MA OEP)